Rick-Houser/jeh/_posts/2025-04-07-gh-actions.md

 tags: [github actions, docker, node js, ci cd, devops, automation, sre]
 ---

-This post outlines my process of setting up a CI/CD pipeline for a Node.js app using GitHub Actions and Docker.
-Following my [previous Terraform project](#), I applied automation to streamline building and testing, documenting the steps for a simple workflow.
+This post details my process of automating a CI/CD pipeline for a Node.js app using GitHub Actions and Docker.
+By setting up a workflow to build and test the app on every code push, I ensured consistent deployments and early error detection—key practices for reliable DevOps and SRE workflows.

 ## Setting Up the Prerequisites
 I installed Node.js for the app, Docker for containerization, and set up a GitHub repository to host the pipeline.

 **Install Node.js**:
-1. Go to [nodejs.org](https://nodejs.org) and download the LTS version (e.g., 18.x).
+1. Go to [nodejs.org](https://nodejs.org){:target="_blank"} and download the LTS version (e.g., 18.x).
 2. Install it on your system (macOS, Windows, or Linux).
 3. Verify: `node --version` (should show v18.x.x).

 **Install Docker**:
-1. Download Docker Desktop from [docker.com/get-started](https://www.docker.com/get-started).
+1. Download Docker Desktop from [docker.com/get-started](https://www.docker.com/get-started){:target="_blank"}.
 2. Install and start Docker.
 3. Verify: `docker --version`.